Current laboratory interests and projects

 - Biology of memory B-cells: Memory B-cells encompass a diverse collection of specialized cells that enable rapid and enhanced immune responses upon antigen re-exposure, of particular relevance in the context of vaccinations and long-term protection against infections.
 On the other hand, a subset of memory B-cells appear to play a central role in lymphoma transformation.
 We are deconvoluting the signaling cascades and molecular mechanisms driving the formation of different subtypes of memory B-cells.
 We expect this will help us better understand lymphoma pathogenesis, but also inform on better immunization strategies against infectious agents.

-Our research is generously supported by the Canadian Institutes of Health Research, the BC Cancer Foundation, and the Leukemia & Lymphoma Society (US and Canada).
+Our research is generously supported by the Canadian Institutes of Health Research, the BC Cancer Foundation, Michael Smith Health Research BC, and the Leukemia & Lymphoma Society (US and Canada).

 Diversity, Equity, & Inclusion